-From subtle physical sensations to temperature fluctuations and hormone surges, understanding what goes on in week 2 of pregnancy can help put your mind at ease as you prepare for the months ahead.
+Week 2 can bring subtle physical sensations from temperature fluctuations and hormone surges.
+Understanding these can help put your mind at ease as you prepare for the months ahead.

 Changes In Your Body